 Best breakfast: Stax Omega Diner

 This delicious homestyle diner serves up the best breakfast in town.
 In fact, Southern Living Magazine even rated it one of the top 15 diners in the South.
 At Stax, you will find your standard gigantic diner menu, filled to the brim with hearty choices to fill up on before you explore the great outdoors.
-You really cannot go wrong with a delicious skillet, a plate of specialty pancakes (try the ghirardelli chocolate chips), or a fluffy plate of French Toast.
+You really cannot go wrong with a delicious skillet, a plate of specialty pancakes (try the Ghirardelli chocolate chip), or a fluffy plate of French Toast.
 Their home fries are definitely the best!
-The house coffee is pretty decent as well so no need to hit the Starbucks.
+The house coffee is pretty decent as well (and unlimited) so no need to hit the Starbucks.

 Oh, and breakfast is not the only time to visit.
 Check out the wonderful vegetable plate for lunch where you will get to pick and choose 4 sides, served with cornbread and a fresh loaf of hot bread.

 The decor is cozy and the service is friendly just like you would expect at any local diner.
 This place does tend to get busy on weekends.
 To avoid a lengthy wait, be sure to arrive before 9am.
 Service is hit or miss, and could definitely be a bit friendlier considering the high price point.
 Update: Recent reviews suggest that this diner has gotten a bit dirty, unfortunately.